MKPTechnicals/videocon-3/README.md

 5. Once all connections are established, click on the "Start" button to begin the video conference.
 6. To stop the conference, click on the "Stop" button.

+**Note**: Please edit the CSS styles in `styles.css` according to your usage and design preferences.

+## Demo

+Try out a demo of this application [videocon](https://healthgate.free.nf/frontend/video.html).

 ## Requirements

 - Compatible web browser with WebRTC support (Google Chrome, Mozilla Firefox recommended).